India CSR Network

 Experts are already referring to India as the world’s diabetes and cardiovascular disease capital – a highly unenviable epithet to have.
 Doctors say that lack of physical activity is a major cause of this surge in lifestyle diseases being witnessed in India.
 In this light, encouraging people to take to bicycling can have a significant positive impact on their health.

-(Pankaj Munjal, Chairman and Managing Director of Hero Cycles)
+Pankaj Munjal, Chairman and Managing Director of Hero Cycles

 Tags: Pankaj MunjalPublic Bicycle Sharing

-India CSR Network
+India CSR

-India CSR is the largest tech-led platform for information on CSR and sustainability in India offering diverse content across multisectoral issues.
+India CSR is the largest media on CSR and sustainability offering diverse content across multisectoral issues on business responsibility.
 It covers Sustainable Development, Corporate Social Responsibility (CSR), Sustainability, and related issues in India.
 Founded in 2009, the organisation aspires to become a globally admired media that offers valuable information to its readers through responsible reporting.
-To enjoy the premium content, we invite you to subscribe it.

 Related Posts